 Also known as rice malt syrup or simply rice syrup, this honey alternative is often found in Asian foods and has become popular among consumers looking for a plant-based sweetener.

 Using a blend of plant science and microbial fermentation, MeliBio makes genuine honey without exploiting honeybees.
-The company’s Honey Without Bees product has the same molecular makeup, taste, texture, and viscosity as conventional honey.
+The company’s bee-free Mellody product has the same taste, texture, and viscosity as conventional honey.
+While not currently available in stores, you can find Mellody at a variety of restaurants across the country.

 5 Vegan Un-Honey